NishankKuppa1/CS151-Final-Project/README.md

-# FinalProject

-Please ensure that apple.png, dot.png, head.png, and alarmFile.wav are in the src folder when executed.
+# Please ensure that apple.png, dot.png, head.png, and alarmFile.wav are in the src folder when executed.

 Nishank Kuppa, Areeb Yaqub, Ruchika Kotha